fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-images.md

 ## Image Code
 As you have already seen, we use a small block of code to help us keep the display of images and captions consistent and flexible.
-You already have this code in the [sample file](https://github.com/unm-historiography/2021-fall/blob/main/metahistory-sample.md), and below you'll find explanations of what to change.
+You already have this code in the starter essay, and below you'll find explanations of what to change.

+When editing code blocks:
+**• Make sure you take extreme care with your quotation marks and other coding symbols!**

+**• If you want to use double quotation marks `"` in your titles or captions, you need to have a backslash `\` right before each one.
+Like: `caption="my caption is \"so\" good."`**

 Just for reference, here's a standard code block:
 ```